PhilippBroschinski/PhilippBroschinski/README.md

 Uuuuuuh, Github wants my personal profile, I'm getting excited ;)

-I'm Philipp Broschinski, currently unemployed and have been working in retail/sales for about 10 years.
+I'm Philipp Broschinski 32 yo, currently unemployed and have been working in retail/sales for about 10 years.
 However, I've been interested in IT in all its forms since I was 13 years old.
 While it used to be games (from open-world games to first-person shooters), today it's more meaningful programs such as a home inventory management system or password generators.
 I'm aware of all kinds of security vulnerabilities and read daily articles on sites like heise.de or tarnkappe.net, or any other wonderful website that covers these topics.